dracoon/dracoon-swift-sdk/README.md

 Then run

-`./carthage-build.sh update --platform iOS --cache-builds`
+`./carthage-build.sh update --use-xcframeworks --platform iOS`

-To add the frameworks to your project, open it in Xcode, choose the "General" tab in targets settings and add it to "Linked Frameworks and Libraries".
+To add the xcframework to your project, open it in Xcode, select the "Build phases" tab in targets settings and add it to "Link Binary With Libraries".
+Then select "General" and choose "Embed and Sign" in the "Frameworks, Libraries, and Embedded Content" section.

 #### CocoaPods

 Add to your Podfile:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
-platform :ios, '10'
+platform :ios, '11.4'
 use_frameworks!

 target '<Your Target Name>' do